What is AI anyway?

 AI has also found its way into accounts departments where systems are programmed to carry out constant low-level auditing of accounts and pick up accounting mistakes and cases of fraud, preventing money being lost due to employee mistakes or dishonesty.

-How to build trust in AI – start small
+How to build trust in AI – Start small!

 Using AI to replace human interactions will always be frowned upon by many, but we seem to selectively accept AI into our lives.
 Could our resistance be based on our lack of knowledge?

-Asking someone a question as general as “Would you be happy to have AI manage more tasks within the healthcare system?” may illicit this sceptical response because people start thinking the worst, imagining a couple robots performing open heart surgery whilst the consultant takes a coffee break or goes out for dinner, when realistically we need to aim much smaller than that.
+Asking someone a question as general as “Would you be happy to have AI manage more tasks within the healthcare system?” may elicit this sceptical response because people start thinking the worst, imagining a couple of robots performing open heart surgery whilst the consultant takes a coffee break or goes out for dinner, when realistically we need to aim much smaller than that.

 For example, a simple booth that could take a patient’s weight, height, blood pressure and pulse, and either approve or deny repeat prescriptions based on this data, could save our healthcare professionals time.